johanaarstein/dotlottie-player/README.md

 ### NuxtJS / VueJS

-1. Update the array of plugins in nuxt.config.js file in your root:
+1. Update the array of plugins in nuxt.config.js file in your root.

 ```javascript
 plugins: [{ src: '~/plugins/lottie-player', mode: 'client' }]
 ```

-2. Create a plugin folder in your root if it doesnt exist already, add a file named e. g. lottie-player.js:
+2. Create a plugin folder in your root if it doesnt exist already, add a file named e. g. lottie-player.js.

 ```javascript
 import * as LottiePlayer from '@johanaarstein/dotlottie-player'
 ```

-3. The component can now be used in your pages or components template tags – without the need for any imports:
+3. The component can now be used in your pages or components template tags – without the need for any imports.

 ```xml
 <template>